Skip to content

 The useful part of AI infrastructure is not that an agent can act.
 It is that the surrounding system makes those actions bounded, explainable, and operationally sane.

-That is why my consulting work leans toward workflow clarity, validation layers, approval paths, and production hardening.
+That is why my work leans toward product clarity, validation layers, approval paths, and production hardening.
 The goal is not to make a business feel futuristic.
 The goal is to remove brittle manual drag without introducing a worse failure mode.

 Operating principles